-Figures 5-7 through 5-12 summarize the ten-year and Year 10 (2017) hourly average PM{10} concentrations at the Landfill and Community sites for the northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days in notched box-whisker plots.
+Figure 5-6 provides a visual key for interpreting a notched box-whisker plot.
+Figures 5-7 through 5-10 show notched box-whisker plots that summarize the 12-year and Year 12 (2019) hourly average PM10 concentrations at the Landfill and Community sites for the northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days.
+Figures 5-11 through 5-14 illustrate median PM10 concentrations and 95% confidence intervals for working and non-working days and for working and non-working hours for each wind sector.

 A notched box-whisker plot shows the entire distribution of concentrations for each year.
 In box-whisker plots, each box shows the 25th, 50th (median), and 75th percentiles.
 The boxes are notched (narrowed) at the median and return to full width at the 95% lower and upper confidence interval values.
 These plots indicate that we are 95% confident that the median falls within the notch.
-Figure 5-6 provides a visual key for interpreting a notched box-whisker plot.
-While notched box-whisker plots depict several statistical results, they often are difficult to interpret.
-As such, Figures 5-11 through 5-14 illustrate median PM{10} concentrations and 95% confidence intervals for working and non-working days and for working and non-working hours for each wind sector.
-Figure 5-15 depicts the hourly average PM{10} concentrations at the Burbank and Los Angeles regional monitoring sites for working and non-working days and for working and non-working hours within those days in notched box-whisker plots.
+Figures 5-11 through 5-14 illustrate median PM10 concentrations and 95% confidence intervals for working and non-working days and for working and non-working hours for each wind sector.
+Figure 5-15 depicts the hourly average PM10 concentrations at the Burbank and Los Angeles regional monitoring sites for working and non-working days and for working and non-working hours within those days in notched box-whisker plots.